 Disclosures and annual notices emailed to students and employees:

-- Disclosure for Students: Drug Free Campus Policy Information for Students: Health Risks, Penalties and Where to Get Help
+- Disclosure for Students: DAAPP Disclosure for Students: Campus Policy; Health Risks: Where to Get Help; and Penalties

 - Disclosure for Employees: Alcohol and Other Drug Information – Office of Human Resources